To say that Jeff Plate was elated to learn of the positive reviews that his solo project of over 30 years yielded would be an understatement.

-Skip ahead two songs, and you’ll find “Thin Red Line,” a heavy, progressive sounding track.
-The fiery guitar opening gives way to Holloway’s vocals, who demonstrates impressive chops here.
+Skip ahead two songs, and you’ll find “Thin Red Line,” a heavy, progressive-sounding track.
+The fiery guitar opening gives way to Holloway’s vocals, who demonstrate impressive chops here.
 Again, this song, to me, captures a unique sound that I find most comparable to Ghost.

 Mother’s Day features a riff and solo from fellow TSO bandmate, Joel Hoekstra.
 This particular track adopts a heavier, yet melodic sound, reminiscent of Dokken from their Back for the Attack album (1987).
 Tommy Cook dazzles on vocals and the solo from Hoekstra elevates it to the stratosphere.